 Living in Bangkok, Thailand, I don’t cook.
-There’s no need to.
+There isn’t any need to.
 Not when there are food stalls close by where I can grab cheap and delicious food that’s already made from fresh ingredients.
 But recently I’ve wanted to cook scrambled eggs for breakfast or make some pasta occasionally and, without an electric pan, that was pretty much impossible.

 The Otto Electric Pan SP 300A is normally cheap.
-The Otto Electric Pan I bought this week was even cheaper than usual, however, as it’s currently on sale at Tesco Lotus in Bangkok.
-Normally 500 baht (around $17.25), Tesco is selling the Otto Electric Pan SP 300A this week for just 399 baht or $$13.75).
-Pretty cheap for an electric pan that boils, grills, roasts and fries.
+The Otto Electric Pan I bought this week was even cheaper than usual, however, as it is currently on sale at Tesco Lotus in Bangkok.
+Normally 500 baht (around $17.25), Tesco is selling the Otto Electric Pan SP 300A this week for just 399 baht (or $$13.75).

-But being small doesn’t negate the pan from doing exactly what I want it to.
-It cooks enough food for at least two people, it cooks it perfectly and, during the half dozen or so times I’ve used it so far, absolutely nothing has stuck to its non-stick surface.
+But being small doesn’t negate the pan from doing exactly what I want it to either.
+It cooks enough food for at least two people, (or for four if you are making something like eggs) it cooks it perfectly and, during the half dozen or so times I have used the pan so far, absolutely nothing has stuck to its non-stick surface.